MicrosoftDocs/cpp-docs/docs/linux/deploy-run-and-debug-your-linux-project.md

 ---
-title: "Deploy, run, and debug your MSBuild C++ Linux project in Visual Studio"
+title: "Deploy, run, and debug your Linux MSBuild C++ project in Visual Studio"
-description: "Describes how to compile, execute, and debug code on the remote target from inside a MSBuild-based Linux C++ project in Visual Studio." ms.date: "08/04/2020" ms.assetid: f7084cdb-17b1-4960-b522-f84981bea879
+description: "Describes how to compile, execute, and debug code on the remote target from inside a MSBuild-based Linux C++ project in Visual Studio." ms.date: "08/06/2020" ms.assetid: f7084cdb-17b1-4960-b522-f84981bea879
 ---
-# Deploy, run, and debug your MSBuild-based Linux project
+# Deploy, run, and debug your Linux MSBuild project

 ::: moniker range="vs-2015"